-HIST 492-(3-6) Topics in Cultural History - This course examines various themes in the history of culture.
-Topics might include major developments in the history of culture such as the Renaissance or Modernism; or the ways in which major historical events such as the Reformation or the First World War have reshaped culture or particular cultural movements (such as classicism of 1960s counter-culture).
-This course may be repeated for a maximum of six credit hours with permission of the instructor and Department Chair (permission is given only when the subject matter differs substantially).
+HIST 492-3 Topics in Cultural History

+This course examines various themes in the history of culture.
+Topics might include major developments in the history of culture such as the Renaissance or Modernism.
+The ways in which major historical events such as the Reformation or the First World War have reshaped culture or particular cultural movements (such as classicism of 1960s counter-culture).
+With permission of the Chair, this course may be repeated to a maximum of 6 credit hours if the material is substantially different.